TechCohort14/TA300-Testing-Automation/05_ExternalTestData.md

 }

 ```
 How you set up your test data will depend on how you will access it from your `it` statements.
+Let's practice using the initial login test that is set up by WebdriverIO.